Transportation in Taiwan: High-speed rail

 The Taiwan High Speed Rail (THSR) commenced operations on 5 January 2007, after some delays in 2006.
 The THSR connects Taipei City in the northeast of the island of Taiwan to Kaohsiung City in the southwest.
-The journey time is about 90 minutes compared to 4 hours by conventional rail.
-30 Shinkansen Class 700T sets are running on the 345 km HSL, with station stops at Taipei Main station, Panchiao, Taoyuan, Hsinchu, Taichung, Chiayi, Tainan and Tsuoying near Kaohsiung.
-Four additional stations have been opened: Nankang in eastern Taipei, Miaoli, Changhua and Yunlin.
+The journey time is about 90 minutes compared to ~3 hours by conventional rail.
+30 Shinkansen Class 700T sets are running on the 345 km high-speed line, with station stops at Taipei Main Station, Banqiao, Taoyuan, Hsinchu, Taichung, Chiayi, Tainan and Zuoying District In Kaohsiung.
+Four additional stations have been opened: Nangang in eastern Taipei, Miaoli, Changhua and Yunlin.
 In 2008 THSR increased the number of trains to 88 per day, each way.